-The public engagement survey was available on line and provided a convenient mechanism for residents to get involved by providing their opinions and feedback.
+The public engagement survey was available online and provided a convenient mechanism for residents to get involved by providing their opinions and feedback.

-The 94 completed responses provided qualitative insights into the opinions of participants, which were very helpful in the preparation of the Interim Report.
+The 94 completed responses provided qualitative insights into the opinions of participants, which were very helpful in the preparation and evaluation of ward and council structure options.

 Given that respondents were self-selecting, the public engagement survey results should not be misconstrued as a representative sample or a quantitative public opinion poll of the population of Tecumseh.
-Such a poll would have been different in that it would have required a randomly selected group of participants, chosen using methods to model Tecumseh's demographics.
+Such a poll would have required a randomly selected group of participants, chosen using methods to model Tecumseh's demographics.